 Being a rock album, it’s filled with lots of crunchy electric guitars, juicy solos and catchy choruses, just the kind of music I love to listen to.
 I’m really proud of how it turned out, so I hope you enjoy it.
 If you decide to purchase the album, or any of the songs, then I’d just like to thank you very much for your support!

-You can listen to or purchase the music here, or you can visit and follow me at at my Bandcamp Page.
+You can listen to or purchase the music here, listen on your favorite streaming platforms, or you can visit and follow me at at my Bandcamp Page.

 1. Can’t Look Past Ourselves

 My commentary on the relevant challenges that we always seem to face in our society and the never ending plea of “why can’t we be better?”
 This song began as a spontaneous demo a number of years ago.
 I felt it had a lot of potential, so let it gestate in my mind, and revisited it every few months, often working on the lyrics during long bike rides.